 Marie Kondo could learn a thing or two from the Danish.
 It’s been a very refreshing change for me after chaotic African living!
 From before we even arrived, all the ducks were in a row: we had the address of our temporary apartment ready to roll, fully equipped and set up for family life.
 Our welcome pack contained two labels with our names (neatly printed from a label-maker) ready to signal our presence on our letterbox and front door.
 (Without it our mail wouldn’t get delivered.)

 That was just the beginning.
 Every roadside is clearly marked with a bike lane and a pedestrian pavement.
 At the school – an international school, yes, but which seems to be very influenced by Danish habits – we’ve had a steady stream of information coming home, and a series of welcome and orientation events which I’ve had noted in my diary since I consulted the school calendar on their website way back when I began the application process.
 Every process in public life is streamlined and has a name, and a person whose job it is to keep things flowing.
 When we registered as residents of Denmark, each of us received our health card with our CPR number, a unique identifier necessary to access all government services.
-With that, next on my list is to obtain my NemID (‘Easy’ ID) which I’ll be able to use online to organise paperwork, apply for a driving licence, or keep them up to date with my change of address – all from the comfort of my laptop (without having to fill in forms in triplicate pushed across to me by unsmiling functionaries).
+With that, next on my list is to get my NemID (‘Easy’ ID) which I’ll be able to use online to organise paperwork, apply for a driving licence, or keep them up to date with my change of address – all from the comfort of my laptop (without having to fill in forms in triplicate pushed across to me by unsmiling functionaries).
 It certainly does sound easy!

 Family is the Focus